mwangdakota/pages-uswds-jekyll/pages/fastlane/form-prep-2.md

 **H. Total Direct Costs section:** Click "Calculate" and the total of items A through G will update.

 ![Total Direct Costs calculate button]({{ site.baseurl }}/assets/img/fastlane/16-TotalCosts.jpg) **I. Indirect Costs** section: The budgeted indirect costs must be in line with your organization's past actual spending patterns.
-Note that the total sum of requested Indirect Costs (line I) plus Fringe Benefits (line C) cannot exceed 150% of the total Direct Labor Costs (line A + line B).
 Enter the requested amount, then click "Calculate".

 ![Indirect costs section with item, rate %, and base input fields]({{ site.baseurl }}/assets/img/fastlane/17-IndirectCosts.jpg)
 **J. Total Direct and Indirect Costs** section: Click "Calculate" and the total of items H and I will update.